bosskabouter/volatalk/README.md

 #### Does anything like this exist?

-Open source, free to use, P2P, without trackers, browser based without native applications? ?
-Please let us know at [ideas@volatalk.org](mailto:ideas@volatalk.org)
+Open source, free to use, P2P, without trackers, browser based and without native applications, Please let us know at [ideas@volatalk.org](mailto:ideas@volatalk.org)

+#### How many people use VolaTALK

+The application needs trackers to find out., so I have no clue and I am not interested.
+I use it with my friends and family.

 ## Table of Contents